Moy Regional Primary School

 Exploring Powerful Verbs

-We sorted to create groups of interested verbs to link with our Dr Bernardo text.
+We sorted to create groups of interested verbs to link with our Dr Barnardo text.

 We thought about how verbs with a similar meaning could be ordered to show their strength.
 Some verbs are more powerful, in terms of the meaning they create, than others.

-Some examples of our learning carried out about types of angles and use of protractors.
+Some examples of our learning carried out about types of angles and use of protractors to measure the amount of turn shown within the angle.

 Ordering Angles